danijar/modurale/INSTALL.md

 project, which is not able to run the executable.
 Therefore, you have to right click on *modurale* and set it as startup project.
 This [has been discussed][question] already, and there is no automated solution.
-Another way would be to right click the project and under *Debug* click *Start new instance* every time.
-This can be useful for running the tests without switching the statup project every time.

 As an advice, you may also want to use *Show All Files* mode from the toolbar of the *Solution Explorer* for that project to show source files in their